Wrappers#

 Applies stop gradient to all arraylike leaves before unwrapping.

+See also non_trainable(), which is probably a generally prefereable way to achieve similar behaviour, which wraps the arraylike leaves directly, rather than the tree.
 Useful to mark pytrees (arrays, submodules, etc) as frozen/non-trainable.
-We also filter out these modules when partitioning parameters for training, or when parameterizing bijections in coupling/masked autoregressive flows (transformers).
+We also filter out NonTrainable nodes when partitioning parameters for training, or when parameterizing bijections in coupling/masked autoregressive flows (transformers).

 Return type: